In Order to Make Sekisui House the Happiest Company in the World, We Became the First Japanese Company to Conduct a Survey of Happiness Levels

 Happiness Effect

-Employee “satisfaction levels” are an indicator that measures the partial fulfillment of health factors such as benefits and work environment.
+Employee “satisfaction levels” are an indicator that measures employees’ satisfaction with their benefits and work environment.
 Meanwhile, employee “happiness levels” are an indicator of overall quality of life, including both work and personal lives, assessing factors like personal growth and a sense of value in one’s work from a subjective point of view.
 According to research conducted by American psychologists, workers with high levels of happiness have three times the creativity of others, and 31% greater productivity.
 When employees find happiness in their work, they are more likely to perform well, and this in turn stimulates communication and leads to innovation.

 Having a Dialogue That Utilizes the Survey Results: Pursuing Happiness for Each and Every Employee